PARTS OF A BRAIN

-This is the time when babies are developing their gross motor skills – how to roll over, crawl, and sit up; building the muscles they’ll needed to eventually walk, run, and jump.
+This is the time when babies are developing their gross motor skills – how to roll over, crawl, and sit up — to build the muscles they’ll need to eventually walk, run, and jump.

-Tips: Create a safe environment for babies to explore their surroundings and freely move around.
+Tips: It’s important for babies and toddlers to have a safe environments to explore their surroundings and freely move around.

 This portion of the brain is in charge of visual processing.
 Vision is a major source of information for infants.
 As newborns grow, their vision will improve and they will develop the skills they need to be able to focus, track and scan objects.